AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/LookupService/README.md

 LookupService Class
 ===================
-AutomationML 2.1 APIThis class is a query service based on dictionaries.
+This class is a query service based on dictionaries.

 Inheritance Hierarchy